 - Second-year students should take General Studies 245 Critical Voices and ideally complete the two foundation courses by the end of the second year.
 They should also plan to complete their three “Concentration Courses” by the end of their junior year.

 - For Race and Ethnic Studies majors, off-campus study in either the fall or spring semester of their junior year works well.

 - Race and Ethnic Studies students can conduct research to be used in their Senior Thesis while they are studying off-campus, but must take care to consult with faculty at Whitman in order to ensure that IRB approvals are secured (when needed) and to ensure that they will be able to find adequate support for their project (i.e., faculty with the necessary expertise to advise them and access to adequate primary sources) once they return.

 Which requirements can Race and Ethnic Studies majors fulfill while off campus?

 - Major elective credit

 - A maximum of one major concentration course for the major

 - General degree credit

-The maximum number of credits that can be applied to the Race and Ethnic Studies major from off campus studies (including credits from other U.S. institutions) is 12 credits (in addition to the language credits for the major) with the approval of your major adviser.
-Students are advised to retain syllabi for all RAES courses taken abroad and to keep all coursework for courses that might fulfill a concentration course requirement.
+- The maximum number of credits that can be applied to the Race and Ethnic Studies major from off campus studies (including AP credit, IB credit and credits from other U.S. institutions) is 12 credits with the approval of your major adviser.

 Which Partner Programs are recommended by the Race and Ethnic Studies department?